 The 15-inch wheels, finished in black, looks trendy.
 The XL6 has the exclusive feature of the roof rails, the rear scuff plate, and the two-tone tailgate.
 You can find the XL6 in six colors and by dipping into the Maruti accessory menu, you can also personalize the look of your vehicle.

-The XL6 feels inside like it is Ertiga Premium.
-Certainly, the dashboard and even the dials are taken from the Ertiga, but it is more up-market by the XL6 interior theme.
+Maruti Suzuki XL6 feels inside like it is Ertiga Premium.
+Certainly, the dashboard and even the dials are taken from the Ertiga, but it is more up-market to suit the XL6 interior theme.
 Other elements that boost the experience are the black cured wood finishing, the leatherette upholstered seats, and even the knitted roof.
 The comfort of the front seat is excellent, although the leatherette seat is slightly harder than the fabric seating of Ertiga.

 Of course, the middle row of the XL6 is one of the main talk points.
 You can easily access the XL6's middle-row seats and slide them behind to leverage extra legroom.
 The comfort of the seat is also very well, although the thigh support is not that good.
 Again, like in the Ertiga, the space at the back will surprise you.
 A knee room compromise with passengers in the middle seat, head rooms are suitable for an average adult and the seat positions are quite nice since three rows are available.
 It's also practical to split and fold the back seats into one leg floor to hold a good 209 to 550 liters of baggage.